RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 .. _client desktop mac:

-CRSP Desktop App for MacOS
+CRSP Desktop App for macOS
 --------------------------

-The CRSP Desktop for MacOS is a licensed and branded version of the generic |mduck|_ product.
+The CRSP Desktop for macOS is a licensed and branded version of the generic |mduck|_ product.
 It allows you to map one or more CRSP *drives* or *file paths* to a folder on your Mac.

 **System Requirements**